HillaryChau/Roulette/README.md

 This is a full-stack application where the user can play roulette.
 To play, the user picks a square and place a bet.
 Next, they click play and then, the computer generates the winning square.
 If it is a match, then the player wins.
 If not, then, the casino wins.

 ## How It's Made:
-Tech used: HTML, EJS, CSS, JavaScript, Node.js, Express.js
+Tech used: EJS, CSS, JavaScript, Node.js, Express.js

 Please click the link below to interact with it: